TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Berners-Lee and other early web pioneers didn't adopt the "site" concept merely for its potential evolutionary power.
 Instead, the Web's design was heavily influenced by a prevailing metaphor of that era — the library model, which likened the Internet to a vast library.
 This metaphor transposed a library's concept—a collection of books—to the digital realm, turning the Internet into a collection of sites.
 Just as a book references pages, the Web adopted "web pages."
 This framework led to structuring the Internet around origins (sites) instead of topics (as in USENET) or functionality (as in FTP).
 Hyperlinks became akin to library indexes, but site owners controlled these links, creating a self-referential mega-book that spanned the entire library[@tim1994].

 Structuring the Web around origins rather than topics (like USENET) or functionality (like BitTorrent) had vast implications.
 It led to websites' single-origin design, reminiscent of how books have specific authors.
 Today, multi-domain sites are rare.
-This design choice profoundly shaped our trust paradigm: we often interact with a site based on the trust we place in its origin.
+This design choice profoundly shaped our trust paradigm: We often interact with a site based on the trust we place in its origin.
 A site isn't just an information repository; it represents its origin's credibility.

 This decision, to be explored further in subsequent sections, inadvertently paved the way for the Web's centralisation.